What is TIPS?

 - Transjugular - across the jugular vein (vein in the neck)

 - Portosystemic - from the portal vein to the general circulation (the portal vein is the main vein that carries blood from the stomach and intestines to the liver)

 - Shunt - a channel for blood to flow

-In TIPS, doctors connect your child’s portal vein to one of the veins that carry blood from their liver to their heart (hepatic veins).
+In TIPS, doctors connect your child's portal vein to one of the veins that carry blood from the liver to the heart (hepatic veins).
 The connection is called a shunt.
-The shunt means some blood from your child’s portal vein doesn’t have to pass through their liver.
-Instead, the blood goes straight to their hepatic vein.
-Because less blood has to enter their liver, the pressure in their portal vein goes down.
+The shunt means some blood from your child's portal vein doesn't have to pass through the liver.
+Instead, the blood goes straight to the hepatic vein.
+Because less blood has to enter the liver, the pressure in the portal vein goes down.

 Before TIPS, your child gets general anesthesia.
 The doctor makes a small cut (incision) in your child's groin or neck.
 A thin tube (catheter) is put through the incision into a large vein.
 The doctor threads the catheter through your child's network of veins to their liver.
 Using the catheter, the doctor makes a tunnel through the liver.
 The tunnel connects the portal and hepatic veins.
 A mesh tube (stent) made of metal is placed in the tunnel to hold it open so blood can flow through.

 The process is guided by an X-ray.
 It's done by an interventional radiologist, and it takes three to four hours.